pvdz/preval/tests/cases/try_escaping/non-primitive.md

 ## Todos triggered

-- we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
-- Support referencing this builtin in isFree: $
+- (todo) Support referencing this builtin in isFree: $

 ## Globals